Game Resource Site Tutorial

 Installation Steps

-Overwrite the files in the game directory with the files from the patch directory:
+Overwrite the files in the game directory with the files from the patch folder:

 1. Open the patch folder RVThereYet_Fix_Repair_Steam_V2_Generic.